-The concern about climate change has been widely recognized on both a global and regional level.
+The concern about climate change has been widely recognized on a global, national, and regional level.
 "Global warming" refers to increases in global temperatures resulting from an accumulation of greenhouse gases in the atmosphere.
 Greenhouse gases include carbon dioxide, methane, and chlorofluorocarbons.
 These gases trap the sun's heat as it is radiated from the earth, and prevent it from escaping back into space.
-State and local governments are address climate change in their plans and policies and starting to take actions to reduce greenhouse gases.
+State and local governments are addressing climate change in their plans and policies and starting to take actions to reduce greenhouse gases.

 According to the National Academy of Sciences, the earth's surface temperature has risen by about one degree Fahrenheit in the past century, with accelerated warming during the past two decades.
 Most warming over the last 50 years is attributed to human-caused global warming.

 Around the world and in the Pacific Northwest, noticeable changes in natural resources and plants and animals have been associated with this warming, from shrinking glaciers and mountain snowpacks to altered migratory patterns.
 These changes are expected to continue as global warming intensifies.

 This webpage provides links to basic information about climate change, particularly regional climate change in the Pacific Northwest.
 It emphasizes state and local efforts to address issues associated with climate.